milestone-computer-science-society/js-practice/README.md

 **How to use this package**
 --
-Install it using `npm i js-practice` and then start it with `npm start`.
-Then, your default browser should automatically open, but if not, visit http://localhost:3000.
+Install and launch it using `npx js-practice`.
+You can change the server port by changing the `PORT` environment variable.
+Additionally, appending `-- --nobrowser` will stop the script from opening the interface in your default browser.
+You can then visit http://localhost:3000.

 All scripts are saved in your `files` folder.
 The file name structure is as follows: `<challenge-id>.<timestamp>.js`.
+Your test data is saved in the `progess/progress.json` file.
+Save this as well if you are backing up your data.

 **Have fun solving the challenges!**